grassynull33/project2-game/README.md

 #### VR (Minimum Requirements)
 - Samsung Gear VR
 - All requirements that come with Gear VR (Compatible Devices Only)

+### How to Use the Web App:
+- Live link to companion web app: https://equilibrium-game.herokuapp.com/
+- The web app has many dynamic features that add to the gameplay experience such as a history log of all items picked up, a WebGL map of the in-game environment, an achievements module, a wiki of all possible items.
+It's also got more experimental (in-progress) features such as a slot minigame and a virtual store.
+Please check it out and give us feedback in the guestbook!

 ### Prerequisities for Web App:
 #### Dependencies